The Falkland Islands

 Interesting facts about The Falkland Islands

 The Falklands is home to 5 species of penguin.
-You're bound to spot Magellanic, Rockhoppers, and Gentoos, as well as the second-largest colony of King penguins in the world, and plenty of Macaroni penguins.
+You're bound to spot Magellanic, Rockhoppers, and Gentoos, as well as King Penguins in the world at a few locations.
+Macaroni Penguins also breed at a few locations.